 Well-made ceramic dishes tend to be a little more expensive than their glass counterparts, but they conduct slow even heat for consistent and predictable baking because they absorb heat instead of reflecting.
 Ceramics can also better handle temperature fluctuations and can help you mitigate the whole dough shrinkage issue.

-In addition to being a beautiful serving vessel, stoneware tends to be naturally nonstick as well, making cleanup super easy once the pie has been enjoyed.
-Since these dishes lasts you years, that time saved on cleanup adds up.
+In addition to being a beautiful serving vessel, stoneware tends to be naturally nonstick as well, making clean up super easy once the pie has been enjoyed.
+Since these dishes last you years, that time saved on cleanup adds up.